 Context and Application: Modern, accessible way to kick off a creative session.
 Shows how visual cues and interpretation matter in communication.

-These take real time and resources.
-They solve complex problems and develop leadership under pressure.
+These require real time and effort.
+They address complex issues and develop leadership under pressure.

 8. The Great Office Chair Grand Prix